halide/Halide/README_vulkan.md

 to the first compute device it can find.

-`HL_VK_ALLOC_CONFIG=...` will tell Halide to configure the Vulkan memory allocator use the given constraints specified as three integer values separated by the appropriate environment variable list delimiter (e.g. `N:N:N:N` on Linux/OSX/Posix, or `N;N;N;N` on Windows).
+`HL_VK_ALLOC_CONFIG=...` will tell Halide to configure the Vulkan memory allocator use the given constraints specified as four integer values separated by the appropriate environment variable list delimiter (e.g. `N:N:N:N` on Linux/OSX/Posix, or `N;N;N;N` on Windows).
 These values correspond to `maximum_pool_size`, `minimum_block_size`, `maximum_block_size`